 The World Health Organization (WHO) has declared Roundup weed killer a “probable human carcinogen,” and research has shown that individuals exposed to Roundup sprayed on farms, fields and even in home gardens may be at risk for a deadly cancer called non-Hodgkin lymphoma (NHL).
 Numerous studies published in recent years have reported a possible link between Roundup exposure and cancer, and thousands of lawsuits have been brought against Monsanto by farmworkers, farmers, landscapers and even backyard gardeners, who have been diagnosed with non-Hodgkin lymphoma and other types of cancer after being exposed to Roundup.
+In the first Roundup verdict, delivered in August 2018, a California jury awarded the terminally ill, 46-year-old plaintiff $289 million in damages for his non-Hodgkin lymphoma, which was diagnosed after the former groundskeeper used Roundup products for years.
 If you believe you have been adversely affected by side effects of Roundup exposure, contact a knowledgeable Roundup cancer lawyer today to discuss your legal options.

 Roundup is a popular weed killer that has been sprayed on nearly every acre of corn, cotton and soybeans crops grown in the United States, in addition to being sprayed in backyards, orchards, parks and on home gardens.
 Its active ingredient, glyphosate, was commercialized by Monsanto in 1974, and it works by inhibiting an enzyme that is essential to plant growth and life.
 In the 1990s, Monsanto began selling genetically-modified (GMO) corn, cotton and soy seeds that were designed to resist glyphosate, which meant Roundup could be sprayed liberally on fields and farms across the United States, killing the weeds without damaging the crops.
 According to a Consumer Reports article published in 2015, “Glyphosate use has increased tenfold in the past 20 years thanks to the rise in genetically modified corn and soy.”